Aulterra Investigation

 The original idea was to prove to the radio station administrators that they should separate themselves from this product because it discredited the station.
 Subsequently, it just seemed like a better idea to try to prove that the manufacturers were making fraudulent claims, and should be closed down.

-The Steering Committee authorized the purchase of a set of the Aulterra devices.
-They turned out to be little round, flat stickers.
+The IIG obtained a set of the Aulterra devices.
+They turned out to be little round, flat stickers – in other words wholly unimpressive.
 Members of the IIG who are familiar with physics, cellular technology and research specialists worked on various aspects of research into the background of risk associated with cellular telephones, into Aulterra's corporate structure in particular, into similar products, and into devising experiments to test the Aulterra device and its claims.

-One of our investigators discovered that the FTC has shut down businesses in the past that have made claims similar to the claims made by Aulterra.
+Having conducted our own experiment, the investigation took a new turn when one of our investigators discovered that the FTC has shut down businesses in the past that have made claims similar to those of Aulterra.
 The Lead Investigator filled in the FTC online complaint form, and received the following response:

 April 30, 2007